sethjones348/sam-fit/ai-guides/OG_IMAGE_GUIDE.md

 ## Current Setup

-I've added Open Graph meta tags to `index.html` that will create rich link previews when sharing SamFit links.
+I've added Open Graph meta tags to `index.html` that will create rich link previews when sharing WODsApp links.
 The meta tags reference `og-image.png` which needs to be created.

 ## Creating the OG Image